IvelinaT/weatherDashboard/README.md

 ## Setup the database
-The project uses Sequalize Database [Migrations](https://sequelize.org/master/manual/migrations.html) Navigate to project's backend folder
+The project uses Sequalize Database [Migrations](https://sequelize.org/master/manual/migrations.html)

+Navigate to project's backend folder in CLI.

+Run the following commands to create database, create user table and fill it with some data
 ```
 npx sequelize-cli db:create
 npx sequelize-cli db:migrate